 What are the best loans for bad credit?

 There are various different loan options available for those with bad credit, depending on your requirements and circumstances, but one of the best options in terms of interest rates and repayment options can be a guarantor loan for bad credit.

 it was so quick and hassle free, the staff were very polite and friendly.
 Thank you to all.
 Dawn, Trustpilot

-This trust, gives the lender guarantees that the loan will still be repaid should the borrower fail to make a payment.
+This trust gives the lender a guarantee that the loan will still be repaid should the borrower fail to make a payment.
 This reduces the risk, meaning that interest rates on guarantor loans for bad credit are usually lower than with the likes of other bad credit loan options, such as payday loans.

 Guarantor Loans for Bad Credit Vs Payday Loans